koverholt/scaling-python-on-gcp/docs/large.md

 ## Success!

-Congratulations! 🎉 You've successfully run the large-scale computation example and calculated the normalized difference vegetation index (NDVI) on 200 satellite images from a notebook instance within GCP Vertex AI Workbench.
+Congratulations! 🎉 You've successfully run the large-scale computation example and calculated the normalized difference vegetation index (NDVI) on 200 satellite images on a GKE cluster in GCP and save the processed images to Google Cloud Storage.